 Don’t worry; I didn’t bring a pumpkin to the beach again this year.
 This is just a different shot of last year’s pumpkin.
 I like to get my money’s worth whenever possible.
 Nor, to my knowledge, have I walked around with a large toothpaste stain on my clothes like last year.
 There was no need, […]

 Almost six years ago, I wrote this post to try to describe the feeling of traveling by bridge to an island.
 I imagine I could write multiple posts on the experience of crossing over, one for each facet of that movement from one world into the next.
 Maybe I will someday.
 But for now, here’s […]

-I sometimes think my vision of the sea is the clearest thing I own.
-Sylvia Plath For other thoughts on the sea, see #1, #2, #3, #4, #5, #6, #7, #8, #9, #10, #11, #12, #13, #14, #15, #16, #17, and #18.
+I could never stay long enough on the shore; the tang of the untainted, fresh, and free sea air was like a cool, quieting thought.
+Helen Keller For other thoughts on the sea, try #1, #2, #3, #4, #5, #6, #7, #8, #9, #10, #11, #12, #13, #14, #15, #16, #17, #18, #19, and #20.